SEEPP and suppliers

 Supplier Code of Conduct

-The City's Supplier Code of Conduct (SCC) provides a minimum set of environmental and ethical standards that City suppliers must meet.
+The City's Sustainable, Environment and Ethical Procurement (SEEPP) Policy provides a minimum set of environmental and ethical standards that City suppliers must meet.
 The SCC is attached to new City contracts for commodities that have been identified for SEEPP implementation.
-The SCC must be signed by the supplier as a condition of doing business with The City.

 - Ethical standards – Suppliers must meet basic human rights and labour practices as legislated by jurisdictional requirements.
 This ensures that workers who make or deliver City products and services are treated fairly according to local or international standards.